tainacan/tainacan-wiki/dev/registering-custom-vue-components.md

 ## Wrapping up

-To register Vue components to the same instance of Tainacan plugin, all you have to do is pass a Vue component object to the *TainacanExtraVueComponents* global array.
+To register Vue components to the same instance of Tainacan plugin, all you have to do is pass a Vue component object to the *window.tainacan_extra_components* global array.
 This can be referenced from a JS file set up in your plugin using the `tainacan-register-vuejs-component()` Helper method.
 For registering third party components, although, you need to handle how the import to your JS file will be bundled.

 You can see more examples of using this strategy by checking the documentation of: